 - Co-coordinator of the Digital Citizens Research Network at MLS

-- Co-leader of the Universal Access and Design Research Program at the Melbourne Social Equity Institute
+- Co-leader of the Digital Equity Research Program at the Melbourne Social Equity Institute